BILS/pipelines/README.md

 ## Plan to develop a new pipeline?

 NBIS has currently two repositories for easy development of pipelines.
 They are modules based, which means each module is dedicated for one task.
-Modules can be picked and linked to create complex workflow.
+Modules can be picked and connected to each other at your convenience to create complex workflows.

   * for *nextflow* pipelines see [pipelines-nextflow][nbis_nextflow].
   * for *bpipe* pipelines see [pipelines-bpipe][nbis_bpipe].